operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 create table Population(year numeric,population numeric);
 ```

-- Insert few data into the table so that we can check MariaDB mySQL metrics from Grafana Dashboard.
+- Insert data into the table so that we can check MariaDB mySQL metrics from Grafana Dashboard.

 ```execute
 insert into Population values(2017,1380004385 );